 - Dietary changes during pregnancy can also affect the elasticity of the skin.

 Possible Complication of Skin Dryness

 Dry skin is more likely to become scratchy or itchy.
 Scratching the skin can lead to small tears or cracks in the skin, thus making it susceptible to infections and scarring.
 If a pregnant woman already has a history of eczema, in such a case, dry skin can also cause an eczema outbreak.
-Acute and widespread dryness of the skin which does not get cured by home remedies will need professional medical evaluation and treatment.
+Acute and widespread dryness of the skin will need professional medical evaluation and treatment.